About the Regional Event Fund

 Types of projects funded under this grant

-To be eligible for the Event Development Fund grant, your event must:
+To be eligible for the Event Development Fund subcategory, your event must:

 View boundaries map here.